bagnaram/dotfiles/README.md

 ![Screenshot of my desktop](https://bagnaram.github.io/img/desktop.png)

 Dotfiles is a central location that you can store all configuration for most software that supports configuration in the home directory.
-Thi

 # General Requirements